gvwilson/thirdbit/src/fiction/in-heck/index.md

 The sound matched his mood perfectly.
 He was happy for Maddy,
 he really was.
-Having one of her drawing published in a newspaper mattered almost as much to her as saving Rusty Bridge from a band of marauding bots.
+Having one of her drawings published in a newspaper mattered almost as much to her as saving Rusty Bridge from a band of marauding bots.